 – This one’s harder to resolve.

-Most websites that have user accounts and store information about its users (like your Amazon account storing your name, address, date of birth etc) store that data in an SQL database.
+Most websites that have user accounts and store information about their users (like your Amazon account storing your name, address, date of birth etc) store that data in an SQL database.
 This is a web-based database that the website calls to, queries and delivers your details when you sign in.
 In most instances, unless it’s online banking, these details will not be stored encrypted and so if the SQL file was accessed the content could be clearly read.

-It’s very hard to both store and retrieve data in an encrypted way and is why most sites don’t.
+It’s very hard to both store and retrieve data in an encrypted way and that is why most sites don’t.
 However, as part of GDPR, ‘pseudonymization’ means that websites will need to start moving towards the users being identified by a username only and that the rest of the data is encrypted so that there is no possible connection between the user and the stored details.
-You will need to speak to your website developer and host about planning this change as it will take time, planning and require a budget.
+You will need to speak to your website developer and host about planning this change as it will take time, and planning and require a budget.